mstksg/inCode/copy/entries/faking-adts-and-gadts.md

 Essentially what we need is something "inside" `NInt` that, when we pattern match on a `NType a`, the type system can be assured that `a` is an `Int`.

+Your language of choice might have this.
+But one of the more interesting ways to me

 Leibniz quality in languages with higher-kinded polymorphism means that `a` and `b` are equal if `forall p. p a -> p b`: any property of `a` is also true of `b`.